 The program is administered by the Center for Environmental Studies (CES), located in Class of 1966 Environmental Center.
 Founded in 1967, CES was one of the first environmental studies programs at a liberal arts college.
 In addition to the academic program described below, CES is the focus of a varied set of activities in which students lead and participate, often with other members of the Williams community.
 CES offers extensive resources including databases, GIS facilities, and funding for student–initiated activities, summer research and internships.

 The Center administers the Hopkins Memorial Forest, a 2600–acre natural area northwest of campus, where field–study sites, a laboratory, and passive–recreation opportunities may be found in all seasons.
 CES also operates the Environmental Analysis Laboratory in Morley Science Center.

-The Center for Environmental Studies (CES) is one of the oldest environmental programs at a liberal arts college and now encompasses two majors—one in environmental policy and the other in environmental science—and a concentration in environmental studies.
+The Center for Environmental Studies (CES) is one of the oldest environmental programs at a liberal arts college.
 The program is interdisciplinary and includes hands-on learning as well as theoretical research.

 Graduates of the environmental studies program have diverse careers from nonprofits and policy to science research and advocacy.
 CES provides career and summer internship advice to students as well as connections to our active environmental studies alumni network.
 Additionally, CES offers summer grant funding for students.